-- tax returns that have been incorrectly completed
+- tax returns that have been incorrectly completed;

-- poor tax advice
+- poor tax advice; and

-- errors in drafting accounts
+- errors in drafting accounts.

 Has my accountant made a mistake and breached their duty of care?

-If an accountant has let you down. they may be held to be in breach of their duty of care if they fail to exercise the skill and care of a reasonably competent accountant.
+They are likely to be in breach of their duty of care if they fail to exercise the skill and care of a reasonably competent accountant.

 How do I assess the financial loss resulting from a negligent accountant?

-Claims against accountants can often involve complex technical points of accountancy practice.
+Claims against accountants often involve complex technical points of accountancy practice.
 It is therefore common for a report to be obtained from an independent expert.
 The expert will normally be another accountant who is qualified to comment on the actions of the negligent accountant.
 Experts are also frequently used to assist in calculating the financial losses that have arisen as a result of the accountant’s negligence.

-How can you help?
+How can we help?

-We are always happy to review cases and let you know whether it is a matter we can deal with on a no win – no fee basis, so contact us now.
+We are always happy to review cases free of charge and let you know whether it is one we can deal with on a No Win – No Fee basis, so contact us now.